anajlm/online-library/README.md

 ## Features

-User Management: Allows adding, updating, and deleting users from the database.
+- **User Management**: Allows adding, updating, and deleting users from the database.
 Users can register with the system, update their information, and delete their accounts if needed.

-Book Management: Provides CRUD (Create, Read, Update, Delete) operations for managing books in the library.
+- **Book Management**: Provides CRUD (Create, Read, Update, Delete) operations for managing books in the library.
 Users can add new books to the collection, update book details such as title, author, and genre, and delete books that are no longer in circulation.

-Search Functionality: Enables users to search for books based on various criteria such as title, author, or genre.
+- **Search Functionality**: Enables users to search for books based on various criteria such as title, author, or genre.
 This feature helps users find specific books quickly and efficiently.

-Loan System: Facilitates the borrowing process by allowing users to borrow books from the library.
+- **Loan System**: Facilitates the borrowing process by allowing users to borrow books from the library.
 Users can view a list of available books, borrow them for a specific duration, and return them once they are done.

-Authentication and Authorization: Implements authentication and authorization mechanisms to ensure secure access to the API.
+- **Authentication and Authorization**: Implements authentication and authorization mechanisms to ensure secure access to the API.
 Only authenticated users can perform certain actions such as adding or deleting books, while others may be restricted to read-only access.

 ## Technologies Used